graphile/graphile.github.io/src/pages/postgraphile/make-pg-smart-tags-plugin.md

 ```

 This plugin generator takes a `JSONPgSmartTags` object, and adds the relevant
 tags to the relevant entities referenced.
+It is what powers
+makePgSmartTagsFromFilePlugin above, but you can also use it in your own
+PostGraphile schema plugins.

-An example of an empty
-`JSONPgSmartTags` object would be:
+An example of an empty `JSONPgSmartTags` object would be:

 ```json5
 {